 Reading time: Just over 3 minutes

-This piece is all about writing perfectionism.
+This piece will help you determine whether you suffer from ‘writing perfectionism.’
 Will it surprise you to learn that I don’t think that’s your real problem?

 My family of origin — mother, father, brother, sisters — and my current family — husband and children — all know me to be a perfectionist.

 When I clean a room, I vacuum underneath furniture.
 When I invite people to dinner, we are never short of food.
 When I organize events, I have lists, backup plans and a schedule timed to the minute.
 I’m not saying this to brag — I was just born this way.
 (And, as you can imagine, this attribute is considered highly dysfunctional by many of the more easy-going members of my family.
 Sorry, dear ones!)

 But when it comes to writing, I’m able to let go of any perfectionist tendencies and just get the words on the page.
 When I speak with clients, many of them like to tell me they think they might be perfectionists.
 I used to accept this evaluation as either helpful knowledge or a warning.
 Now, however, I’ve learned to question it a little more deeply.

 So, the next time you think you’re dealing with writing perfectionism, consider the following issues:

 Does being a “writing perfectionist” stop you from writing?

 If it does, the real issue may be that you’re not allowing enough time in your schedule to think about what you want to write before you start to write it.
 Many of us are really busy people — with jobs, kids, aging parents or spouses — and we have difficulty squeezing in the time to write.
 Alternatively, if our writing problem is at the office, we may have an unsupportive boss, gnarly coworkers or way too much email to be able to write fluently.